Student reading a book

 You can vary your language and the way you refer to your sources by using reporting verbs.
 Reporting verbs are verbs that refer to your source, e.g. writes, argues, shows, concludes.
 Here are some examples of how you can use reporting verbs when referring to a source.

-Watson & Person (2021) emphasise that good writing practices are important from the very beginning of your studies.
+Watson and Person (2021) emphasise that good writing practices are important from the very beginning of your studies.
 A study by Nesser et al. (2022) finds that students also report that good writing practices are important for achieving good results.

-Remember that all quotations appear with references to their sources; otherwise you are
+Remember that all quotations appear with references to their sources; otherwise you are guilty of plagiarism.
+To avoid plagiarism, Arcada uses the program Urkund, which automatically checks texts for plagiarism.

 List of reporting verbs External link